Elisabeth Rydwik

 About me

-• I have combined position as senior lecturer at the Division of physiotherapy and the Karolinska University Hospital where I'm the Director of Research
+• I have a joint position as senior lecturer at the Division of physiotherapy and the Karolinska University Hospital where I'm the Director of Research

 and Development for Women's Health and Allied Health Professionals Theme.
 I also have a position as a scientific leader at the Research and Development unit for the care of older people, FOU nu, in Stockholm County Council.
 These positions enables me to combine research, implementation and education.
 I graduated as a physiotherapist in 1991.
 In 1999, I received my bachelor degree and in 2007 my doctoral degree at Karolinska Institutet.
 I became a docent in March 2014.